shailja-thakur/VGen/README.md

 ## Training and Fine-tuning

+Training details can be accessed here: https://github.com/shailja-thakur/CodeGen-Fine-Tuning

-Training and evaluation scripts will be updated here: https://github.com/shailja-thakur/CodeGen-Fine-Tuning
+Evaluation scripts will be updated in sometime.
 <!--
 https://github.com/shailja-thakur/benchmarking-LLM-Verilog/scripts
 -->